 - Prepare a List of Questions – Finally, prepare a list of questions for your divorce attorney.
 There are no bad questions, and you should feel free to ask any questions you may have.

 This checklist is not intended as legal advice, and using a checklist is not a substitute for seeking personalized legal representation.
 If you are considering a divorce, we encourage you to schedule a complimentary initial consultation at Weingart Family Law.

 Schedule a Complimentary Initial Consultation in Phoenix, AZ

-For more information about how to prepare for your divorce (and what to expect before, during and after the divorce process), contact us today.
+Contact us today for more information about how to prepare for your divorce (and what to expect before, during, and after the divorce process).
 Call 480-530-5551 or send us a confidential message online to speak with an experienced Phoenix divorce lawyer as soon as possible.